feder1402/chatmate/knowledge/structured/Darnell Self Zoom Presentation Captions.md

-# File 3: Darnell Self Zoom Presentation Captions.txt
+# Darnell Self Zoom Presentation: What to do in your first 48 hours as an associate

----

 ## Introduction: Welcome